ethereum/EIPs/EIPS/eip-###.md

     /**
      * @notice Mint full tpNFT with tokenURI, description, and hashedProof to the caller.
-     * During mint, the createTimestamp of tpNFT will also be set.
+     * During mint, the createTimestamp of tpNFT MUST be updated to the current block timestamp.
 If the token URI, description,
      * and hashedProof are not empty or zero, the corresponding tokenUriUpdateTimestamp,
-     * descriptionUpdateTimestamp, and hashedProofUpdateTimestamp of the tpNFT  will also be set.
+     * descriptionUpdateTimestamp, and hashedProofUpdateTimestamp of the tpNFT MUST be updated to the current block timestamp.
      * @dev NFTs assigned to the zero address are considered invalid,
      * and this function throws for queries about the zero address.
      * @param tokenURI the URI you want to set for tpNFT.